Apollo Lunar Module: Production flights

 The first crewed lunar landing occurred on July 20, 1969, in the Apollo 11 LM-5 Eagle.
 Four days later, the Apollo 11 crew in the command module Columbia splashed down in the Pacific Ocean, completing President John F. Kennedy's goal: "...before this decade is out, of landing a man on the Moon and returning him safely to the Earth".

 This was followed by landings by Apollo 12 (LM-6 Intrepid) and Apollo 14 (LM-8 Antares).
-In April 1970, the Apollo 13 LM-7 Aquarius played an unexpected role in saving the lives of the three astronauts after an oxygen tank in the service module ruptured, disabling the CSM.
+In April 1970, the Apollo 13 LM-7 Aquarius saved the lives of the three astronauts after an oxygen tank in the service module ruptured, disabling the CSM.
 Aquarius served as a "lifeboat" for the astronauts during their return to Earth.
 Its descent stage engine was used to replace the crippled CSM Service Propulsion System engine, and its batteries supplied power for the trip home and recharged the Command Module's batteries critical for reentry.
-The astronauts splashed down safely on April 17, 1970.
-The LM's systems, designed to support two astronauts for 45 hours (including twice depressurization and repressurization causing loss of oxygen supply), actually stretched to support three astronauts for 90 hours (without depressurization and repressurization and loss of oxygen supply).
+The astronauts splashed down safely in the South Pacific Ocean on April 17, 1970.
+The LM's systems, designed to support two astronauts for 45 hours (including two depressurization and repressurization cycles, causing loss of oxygen supply), actually stretched to support three astronauts for 90 hours (without pressurization cycles and loss of oxygen).

 Hover times were maximized on the last four landing missions by using the Service Module engine to perform the initial descent orbit insertion burn 22 hours before the LM separated from the CSM, a practice begun on Apollo 14.
 This meant that the complete spacecraft, including the CSM, orbited the Moon with a 9.1 nmi perilune, enabling the LM to begin its powered descent from that altitude with a full load of descent stage propellant, leaving more reserve propellant for the final approach.
 The CSM would then raise its perilune back to the normal 60 nmi.

 Extended J-class missions

-The Extended Lunar Module (ELM) used on the final three "J-class missions" — Apollo 15, 16, and 17 — was upgraded to land larger payloads and stay longer on the lunar surface.
+The Extended Lunar Module (ELM) used on the final three "J-class missions"—Apollo 15, 16, and 17—was upgraded.
 The descent engine thrust was increased by the addition of a 10 in extension to the engine bell, and the descent propellant tanks were enlarged.
 A waste storage tank was added to the descent stage, with plumbing from the ascent stage.
 These upgrades allowed stays of up to 75 hours on the Moon.
 The Lunar Roving Vehicle was folded up and carried in Quadrant 1 of the descent stage.
-It was deployed by the astronauts after landing, allowing them to explore large areas and return a greater variety of lunar samples.
+It was deployed by the astronauts after landing.

 Specifications

 Weights given here are an average for the original pre-ELM spec vehicles.
-For specific weights for each mission, see the individual mission articles.